Hick’s Law: Reducing Choices For Interface Design

 Learn more about visual design in our article- Visual Design: Everything You Need to Know to Increase Product Sales

 That may seem like a low percentage.
-But further in the study, 47% of users abandon a brand because of negative reviews and online reputation.
+However, further in the study, 47% of users abandon a brand because of negative reviews and online reputation.

 Why is that?
-Visual design can have a massive impact on this.
-Customer experience is less influenced by traditional media and is swayed by company advertising.
+The visual design can have a massive impact on this.
+Customer experience is less influenced by traditional media and being swayed by company advertising.
 It’s more about the interaction of design.
 It’s about user touchpoints and ease of navigation.

 Stagnant products are currently in this phase.
 With progress at a halt, product managers have to revisit the product.
 It may have the right features and tools but could lack a balance of white space.
 As mentioned before, white space increases concentration.
 To increase the white space, options need to be reduced.

 Reducing options will bring more attention to important ones.
-Fewer clutter results in easier navigation.
-User touchpoints are easier to interact with.
+Fewer clutter results in more straightforward navigation.
+User touchpoints are more straightforward to interact with.
 Above all, customer experience will increase as a result.
 The more positive reviews, the more likely it will increase traffic and installment rates.

 Product Development

 Similar to white space (link), minimizing choices helps usability testing.
-Usability testing is an important part of product development.
+Usability testing is an integral part of product development.
 Before a product is launched, research is gathered from UX researchers.

 Cutting back on options will be better for the UI.
 Firstly, users are more involved with the study.
 Secondly, it will cut back on negative reviews.
 Thirdly, product managers can make adjustments to the product without problems.